digitalpalidictionary/dpd-db/db/data_guide.md

 ### verb

-- For all parts of speech except present tense (pr), variations include "", "caus," "pass," "caus, pass."
+- For all parts of speech except present tense (pr), variations include "", "caus", "pass"
 - For present tense (pr) this information splitted between this field and "grammar" field
+- if the $derived_from verb is denominative mention 'deno'
+- if the $derived_from verb is desiderative mention 'desid'
+- if the verb, verbal participles, indeclinable participles, idiom or sandhi is impersonal mention 'impers'
+- those variation can be combined, (eg 'impers, pass' or 'caus, pass')

 ### trans